 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

-God’s people are Christians.
-People who are not Christians are unable to have the same degree of hope as those who are Christians, because they don’t have assurance of eternal salvation.
+Christians are God’s people.
+People who are not Christians are unable to have the same degree of hope as those who are Christians, because they do not have assurance of eternal salvation.
 However, they can have the same degree of hope by trusting in Jesus Christ as their Savior.
 [For a discussion of how to be assured of having eternal salvation, click on “What Must a Person Do to Be Assured of Salvation?”]

 We offer the following scriptures for all Christians, but especially for those who are not as hopeful as they would like to be: